UBC-CS/cpsc330-2022W2/docs/course_info.md

 ## Midterm

-The midterm exam will take place on **February 17, 2021** during class time.
-The exam will be on Canvas and you will have 75 minutes to complete it.
+The midterm exam will take place on **February 15, 2022** at 7PM.
+Note that this is **outside of regular class time**.
+More details about the midterm will follow as we get closer to the date.

 **Missed midterm exam**.
 There is no makeup midterm exam.
 If you miss the midterm exam, or anticipate missing the midterm exam, please see the Academic concessions section above.
 In most cases, if you have missed the midterm exam for a justified reason, the weight of the midterm component of the course will be transferred to the final exam.

 ## Final exam

-The final exam will be held during the exam period (TBD).
+The final exam will be held during the exam period (TBD). **Do not book flights/trips before you are sure they do not conflict with the date of the final**.

 ## Code of conduct